Sugar Island Bakery & Bookstore in Surf City, NC

 by Esme Addison

-I discovered Sugar Island when I was looking for bookstores that I wanted to tour in promotion of my first novel, A Spell For Trouble.
+I discovered Sugar Island in Surf City, North Carolina when I was looking for bookstores that I wanted to tour in promotion of my first novel, A Spell For Trouble.
 The combination of bakery AND books was too good to ignore.
 Plus coffee.
 They roast their own line of coffee and serve coffee too.
 So… bookstore.
 Bakery.
 Coffee shop.

 I could literally live there.